- Program Coordinator:

 - Kent Campus

-The Master of Arts degree in German provides advanced education in German with emphasis on language, linguistics, literatures and cultures and the latest methodologies in the teaching of German. , and on linguistics and the latest methodologies in the teaching of German.
+The Master of Arts degree in German provides advanced education in German with emphasis on language, linguistics, literature and cultures and the latest methodologies in the teaching of German.

 The German major comprises the following concentrations:

 - The Applied Linguistics and Pedagogy concentration is intended primarily for those who are currently teaching in (or wish to teach in) elementary and secondary schools, and for those who wish to increase their effectiveness as teachers.

 - The Literature concentration is intended for those who wish to purse a doctorate in German literature and culture or simply increase their knowledge of German literature and culture along with their command of the German language.

 - Bachelor's degree from an accredited college or university for unconditional admission

 - Minimum 3.000 undergraduate GPA on a 4.000 point scale for unconditional admission

 - A CD or MP3/wav file with a 5-10-minute oral sample in the applicant's first and second languages (conversational, not read from a script)

 - Writing sample(s) in the applicant's second language, which should be accompanied by a signed declaration that the sample is original work and that the applicant received no help in its preparation.
 International applicants should also submit a writing sample in English